Waikato/wekaDeeplearning4j/docs/examples/classifying-your-own.md

 The associated meta `.arff` file has been created inside the input directory specified.
 As we're simply checking accuracy within WEKA, we won't load in the `test/` data and submit it to Kaggle - that is outside the scope of this tutorial.

 **Important note:** The newly created arff dataset contains two features, the first one being the `filename` and the second one being the `class`.
-Therefore it is necessary to define an `ImageDataSetIterator` which uses these filenames in the directory given by the option `-imagesLocation`.
+Therefore it is necessary to define an `ImageInstanceIterator` (in `Dl4jMlpFilter` or `Dl4jMlpClassifier`) which uses these filenames in the directory given by the option `-imagesLocation`.

 ## Training - Commandline
 The following run finetunes a pretrained ResNet model for 20 epochs.
 This shows how to specify a non-default variation from the command line.